praneybehl/mdCrawler/docs/nextjs-docs/docs_app_api-reference_cli_create-next-app.md

 `--tailwind`| Initialize with Tailwind CSS config (default)
 `--eslint`| Initialize with ESLint config
 `--app`| Initialize as an App Router project
+`--api`| Initialize a project with only route handlers
 `--src-dir`| Initialize inside a `src/` directory
 `--turbopack`| Enable Turbopack by default for development
 `--import-alias <alias-to-configure>`| Specify import alias to use (default "@/*")